Aware Senior Care Blog

 In addition, many groups offer an educational component with expert advice on caregiving topics.

-The Dementia Alliance has support groups for family caregivers around North Carolina, including some of those listed in the graphic above for Wake County.
+The Dementia Alliance has support groups for family caregivers around North Carolina.
+Additionally, this includes some of those listed in the graphic above for Wake County.
 You can find the full list of support groups on their web site.

 The Alzheimer’s Association is a national voluntary organization that provides care, support, and research through chapters across the country.